BolognaBiocomp/schloro/README.md

 After running SChloro, a database index is generated (using makeblastdb) for the input database, if not present.

-The file F4IQV7.gff now contains the SChloro prediction in GFF3 format:
+The file F4IQV7.gff now contains the SChloro prediction in GFF3 format as detailed above:
 ```
 $ cat F4IQV7.gff

 ##gff-version 3
 sp|F4IQV7|SCY2_ARATH	SChloro	Chloroplast thylakoid membrane	1	575	0.629293	.	.
 Ontology_term:GO:0009535;evidence=ECO:0000256
 ```
-Columns are as follows:
-- Column 1: the protein ID/accession as reported in the FASTA input file;
-- Column 2: the name of tool performing the annotation (i.e. SChloro)
-- Column 3: the annotated feature along the sequence.
-Here, the complete input sequence is annotated with the corresponding subcelullar localization.
-- Column 4: start position of the feature (always 1);
-- Column 5: end position of the feature (always the sequence length);
-- Column 6: feature annotation score as assigned by SChloro;
-- Columns 7,8: always empty, reported for compliance with GFF3 format
-- Column 9: Description field.
-Gene Ontology Cellular Component terms and evidence codes are reported.

 #### PSSM mode
 The show the SChloro help in pssm mode run: